ICAZ117/mocside/README.md

 * Register Page
 	* Style Register Page
-	* Check if Registering User is a new or not
+	* Check if Registering User is a new or not...if already in database...throw error...on username, email, or id

 * Logout Button
 	* Style Button

 * Course Page
 	* Style Course Page
-	* perhaps make another middle page for professors to go to before labs, which shows the course details, and overview as well as student overview
+	* perhaps make another middle page for professors to go to before labs, which shows the course details, and overview as well as student overview (maybe create this as a child of courses, and a sibling of labs)
 	* Add Sorting Button
+	* Filter Button

 * Lab Page
 	* Style Lab Page
-	* Add the Professor version of this page, ie. the add, delete, publish buttons for labs
-	* complete dynamic labs info
 	* confirm delete message
 	* Add Sorting Button
+	* Filter Button

 * Problems Page
 	* Style Problems Page
-	* add the professor version of this page, ie. the add, delete, publish buttons for labs
-	* complete dynamic problems info
 	* confirm delete message
-	* on template and model solution add the save status functionality/or remove it
 	* Add Sorting Button

 * Workspace Page
-	* return button works, however the workspace is still on screen when returning to parent component
+	* perhaps return and create a real front terminal, instead of fake version, otherwise perhaps add clear command to fake terminal
+	* save the results of the student when they choose to submit after completing the submit run of their code

 * Edit/Add Course
 	* styling